 A cooler and icepacks and/or ice are essential for keeping your foods fresh and beverages cold.
 Consider reusable bottles, utensils and food storage containers.
 Make sure whatever vessels you use seal well to avoid accidental spills.

 Other picnic supplies you might want to bring along include bug spray, sunscreen, a trash bag for cleanup and an umbrella for shade.
-You may also want to consider packing a few games to stretch out the day.
+You may also want to take along a few games to stretch out the day.
 Kites and a Frisbee are classic if you have enough outdoor space.
 Board games, books and playing cards are also good options.

 The best picnic foods are snacks, drinks and meals that are easy to transport and eat.
+Think handheld items like sandwiches and wraps.
 Foods that can be made ahead of time are also preferable.

-Staying hydrated is also important.
-While water is always a good idea, drinks like iced tea and lemonade are tasty and seasonal — and who can resist an Arnold Palmer?
-If you’re staying home to picnic, you can always mix up a spiked version for the adults.
+Staying hydrated is important.
+While water is always a good idea, drinks like iced tea and lemonade are tasty and seasonal – and who can resist an Arnold Palmer?

 When it comes to snacks, the possibilities are practically endless.
 Though you can’t go wrong with chips or pretzels, consider chopped vegetables, nuts and/or trail mix; not only are these snacks healthier, they’ll take up less room compared to airy chip bags and won’t get crushed as easily.
-These healthy road trip snacks are also great for picnics.
+These healthy road trip snacks also work well for picnics.

-Fresh fruits like berries, cherries, grapes, peaches and (as summer nears) watermelon are excellent picnic treats.
-For something a bit sweeter, desserts that don’t need utensils like cookies, cupcakes and brownies are ideal.
+Fresh fruits like berries, cherries, grapes, peaches and watermelon are excellent picnic treats.
+For something a bit sweeter, pack desserts that don’t need utensils like cookies, cupcakes and brownies.